agiambro/neat-converter/README.md

 # Neat Receipts - File Converter

-A file renaming utility to allow you to migrate off of NeatReceipts (Neat for Mac).
+A file renaming utility that helps you migrate off of NeatReceipts (Neat for Mac).

 ## Assumptions